-Oregon State University in Corvallis, Oregon has men’s rowing teams sanctioned by the Intercollegiate Rowing Association (IRA), and women’s teams sanctioned by the NCAA.
+Oregon State University in Corvallis, Oregon, has men’s rowing teams sanctioned by the Intercollegiate Rowing Association (IRA) and women’s teams sanctioned by the NCAA.
 While both are competitive, Oregon State has proven itself quite the powerhouse for men’s rowing.
 Since 2000, the Oregon State Beavers have taken home multiple medals at the Pac-10 Championships, placed second at the San Diego Crew Classic, and finished 10th at the IRA Championships in 2007.
 Thirteen former Beavers have gone on to represent the United States in the Olympics and on the national team, including Josh Inman, Joey Hansen, and Chris Callaghan.

 Princeton, New Jersey

-Rowing has been an integral part of Princeton life and culture since 1870, the year a group of undergraduates purchased a couple of old boats and formed their own “navy.”
+Rowing has been an integral part of Princeton life and culture since 1870 when a group of undergraduates purchased a couple of old boats and formed their own “navy.”
 Today, Princeton is considered one of the best — if not the best rowing program in the country.
 The program consists of more than 150 rowers, 12 top coaches, 60 rowing shells, and the $8 million-plus Shea Rowing Center.
 The Center is so impressive it’s often used by the U.S. National Team for training.
 Princeton teams are frequent competitors at the Eastern Sprints, NCAA Rowing Championships, IRA National Championships, and the Henley Royal Regatta.
 Former Princeton rowers are also commonly added to the U.S. National Team and the Olympic team.

 St. Joseph’s University

-Look at any ranking of American collegiate rowing teams and you’ll find St. Joseph’s University located somewhere near the top.
+Look at any ranking of American collegiate rowing teams, and you’ll find St. Joseph’s University located somewhere near the top.
 Home to both men’s and women’s crew teams, St. Joseph’s is a regular fixture on the national competition circuit.
 Since 2004, St. Joseph’s has won the prestigious Dad Vail Regatta three times and come in second twice.
-It finished 4th in the Grand Final at the IRA National Championships, and made an appearance at the Henley Royal Regatta in England.
+It finished 4th in the Grand Final at the IRA National Championships and made an appearance at the Henley Royal Regatta in England.